-To meet the right-of-way requirement, 0.52 acre (22,640 square feet) of right-of-way dedication is proposed along the portion of Burton Lane that fronts the property.
-Staff note that General Note 7 on the PPS shows 0.47 acre of road dedication.
-A condition of approval is recommended to ensure consistency of the acreage shown on the PPS with that shown in General Note 7.
+To meet the right-of-way requirement, 0.52 acre (22,640 square feet) of right-of-way dedication is shown along the portion of Burton Lane that fronts the property.
+It is noted that General Note 7 on the PPS shows 0.47 acre of road dedication.
+A condition of approval is included to ensure consistency of the acreage shown on the PPS with that shown in General Note 7.

-Staff find that the proposed dedication shown on the PPS conforms to the requirements of the Transportation Review Guidelines and will be adequate to serve the additional traffic generated by the project.
+The right-of-way dedication shown on the PPS conforms to the requirements of the Transportation Review Guidelines and will be adequate to serve the additional traffic generated by the project.